Away from the chaos and hullabaloo of the capital, in the luscious arena of the foothill of Himalayas, live the honey hunter tribes of Nepal.

-All the members of the hunting team gather and set out on the journey early in the morning.
+All the hunting team members gather and set out on the journey early in the morning.
 The long route to the destination is no piece of cake.

-Narrow paths on the winding hills, somewhere slippery, and somewhere steep slopes only adds the plight in the journey.
+Narrow paths on the winding hills, somewhere slippery, and somewhere steep slopes only add the plight in the journey.